lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 Implementing patientForm.
 \end{center}

 This completes the business logic for the patient form - noticed we haven't written and Vue components yet?
-That's because we are sticking to one of our goals; *separation of concerns*, and isolating the business logic entirely.
+That's because we are adhering to one of our goals; *separation of concerns*, and isolating the business logic entirely.

 ## Writing the UI Layer